-Like many other theological institutions, Louisville Seminary conducts criminal history checks for all first-level degree students.
-This policy has been adopted to ensure the safety and well-being both of our Seminary community and of the churches, agencies and other institutions that our students and alums serve.
+Like many other theological institutions, Louisville Seminary requires criminal history checks for all degree students.
+This policy has been adopted to ensure the safety and well-being both of our Seminary community and of the churches, agencies, and other institutions that our students and alumni serve.